Konbit Sante’s new director looks to carry on tradition

 “The impetus was there was a number of people who had done medical mission trips and while they were gratifying in the short term, they wanted to explore ways to have a different, more sustaining impact,” Nickerson said.

-Over the years, the organization has worked to improve health care in Cape Haitien by improving infrastructure, increasing and training the workforce, providing medicine, supplies and equipment and strengthening the community’s healthcare capacity, he said.
+Over the years, the organization has worked to improve health care in Cap-Haitien by improving infrastructure, increasing and training the workforce, providing medicine, supplies and equipment and strengthening the community’s healthcare capacity, he said.

 Since 2002, the organization has donated between $2.5 million to $3.5 million worth of supplies and equipment to Haitian healthcare providers.
 Last year it raised more than $200,000 to open a medical clinic in Bande du Nord, a rural community of 25,000 people just outside Cap-Haitien.